 Generally speaking, under normal circumstances, a transaction involving review by a banking agency requires several months to obtain approval.
-Statistics published by the Federal Reserve state that the average processing time for M&A proposals is over 70 days and the median time is 47 days.
-If the proposal receives adverse public comments, the average processing jumps to 232 days.
-In 2022, the banking agencies are undertaking a re-evaluation of their merger review standards.
-Furthermore, the DOJ Antitrust Division in the fourth guarter of 2021 announced it was seeking additional public comments on whether and how the division should revise the 1995 Bank Merger Competitive Review Guidelines.
-This announcement followed a call for public comment made by the DOJ Antitrust division in September 2020, at the end of the Trump administration.
-In its most recent announcement, the DOJ said, 'The division will use additional comments to ensure that the Banking Guidelines reflect current economic realities and empirical learning, ensure Americans have choices among financial institutions, and guard against the accumulation of market power.'
+Statistics published by the Federal Reserve state that the average processing time for M&A proposals is over 60 days and the median time is 46 days.
+If the proposal receives adverse public comments, the average processing jumps to 239 days.
+The DOJ Antitrust Division and banking agencies are undertaking a re-evaluation of their merger review standards (1995 Bank Merger Competitive Review Guidelines).
 As a result of this review, processing times may exceed historical averages, both because of the uncertainty created by the re-evaluation and because the staff may take longer to review transactions under new standards (once adopted).
 A change of control application for a broker-dealer must be submitted to the Financial Industry Regulatory Authority (FINRA) at least 30 days prior to closing of a transaction.
 Technically, a transaction may close after this 30-day period has expired, provided that FINRA has neither rejected the application or prohibited the transaction from closing.
 Closing a transaction prior to obtaining approval, however, entails the risk that FINRA subsequently imposes conditions or rejects the application.